bediger4000/jumblesolver/README.md

 as a key, and an array of words that alphabetize to that key as the value.

-The program can alphabetize the characters in a jumbled input word, and use the resulting string to look up all words that potentiall match.
+The program can alphabetize the characters in a jumbled input word, and use the resulting string to look up all words that potentially match.
+A jumbled word can match more than one unjumbled alternate word.
 That lets it "unjumble" words.
-Potentially, a jumbled word can match more than one unjumbled alternate word.

 The same thing happens in the final solution.
 Marked characters of the un-jumbled words get used to create a key to look up possible matches in the dictionary.

 One complication happens when a letter-alphabetized key matches more than one word.
 More than one marked character is possible.
 The code creates keys by iterating through all the possible combinations.
 That is,